jaycordaro/half-band-filter/README.md

 ### fi, and the problem with fi

 In RTL, fixed point filters are implemented in various formats, Q Format is the most common, although I have seen others in industry.
-The `fi` function are useful to check for overflow and optimize bit-widths, but the actual filter implementation will be in Q format.
+The Matlab `fi` functions are useful to check for overflow and optimize bit-widths, but the actual filter implementation is typically in Q format.

 ### Q Format
-For this code, Q.15 consists of a sign bit plus 15 fractional bits = 16 bits.
+For this code, Q.15 is used and consists of a sign bit plus 15 fractional bits = 16 bits.
 For more information on Q Format, see the Wikipedia page.

 ### Q Conversion